wizhut/kyori/README.md

 * **Kyori**: *Work in progress*

 Except, *kyori* all the other methods are wrapper on the [talisman library](https://yomguithereal.github.io/talisman/) ↗.
-For these early versions, this library will be used as a dependency
+For these early versions, this library will be used as a dependency, but since it has not been updated for 3-4 years, it will be replaced in the next versions.

 ## Usage